 Technical and free electives give students the opportunity to take advanced courses in areas of computer science such as information retrieval, computer graphics, cryptography, computer and network security, and artificial intelligence; students may elect to concentrate their studies in computer gaming, or cybersecurity; students can easily obtain minors in diverse fields such as applied mathematics, applied physics, computer engineering, and literature.

 A wide variety of exciting professional and academic opportunities exist for graduates of computer science including software engineering, Internet systems and technology, security, hardware development, information systems, biotechnology, business, and consulting, as well as masters and doctoral studies in computing related fields.

-The Computer Science program is accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org.
+The program in Computer Science is accredited by the Computing Accreditation Commission of ABET.